 Please read important information about registering to ski/board at Wachusett by following this link: Wachusett Registration Information Sheet

 SECOND, in addition to registering and paying for Bus Transportation through this PTO site, you will need to purchase your Lift Pass at Wachusett website.
 A link is provided on the confirmation page once you complete registration for the Bus Transportation.
 Or you may click here: http://www.wachusett.com/schoolgroup Use School Group code HPTSA.
-Purchase quickly, as special student lift pass cost is $120 through December 5 and $140 after that!
+Purchase quickly, as special student lift pass cost increases from $126 after December 5!